andijakl/ndef-nfc/README.md

 Available in C# and JavaScript (for HTML5-based apps).

-The library download comes with complete example apps that demonstrates reading and writing tags using the NDEF Library.
+The library download comes with complete example apps that demonstrate reading and writing tags using the NDEF Library.
+Available for: Windows 10 / UWP, Windows 8.1 / WinRT and Windows Phone 8 / Silverlight.